bigbridge-nl/product-import/README.md

 ## Notes

+* If category_ids contains an id that does not belong to a category, it is discarded without an error message
 * Think about very long field values (not crossing default 1MB query size?)
 * People might import configurables before simples
 * check for non-utf-8 in csv imports